stevleibelt/General_Howtos/network.d/opnsense/README.md

   * Create mount target: `mkdir /media/usb`
   * Mount usb: `mount_msdosfs /dev/da0s1 /media/usb`
 * Check disk: `fsck -fy /`
+  * Give it a try if you need sudo or not
 * You can use [serial console](../../operation_system/unix/tty.md) if needed

 ## List of HowTo's